 If you have an active policy, a car insurance grace period may not apply in a few scenarios, such as if your insurer does not offer a grace period or you have exhausted your grace period coverage.
 In either case, you’ll need to add your vehicle to your policy to have coverage.
 Without it, you could be considered driving without insurance should an incident happen, which could have major consequences.

 Frequently asked questions

-Yes, the minimum mandated coverage to legally drive in your state is required for the registration of a vehicle.
+Yes, at least the minimum mandated coverage to legally drive in your state is required for your vehicle before registering it.
 Even when your insurance company grants a grace period, it may not be recognized by the DMV to register your vehicle.
 Your DMV will typically want to see proof of insurance for your vehicle, whether from an insurance ID card or declarations page.

 A car insurance grace period assumes you already have an active car insurance policy.
 If you do not have car insurance currently, there is no grace period for acquiring coverage – you’ll need to purchase it immediately.
 However, even if a new car insurance grace period applies, you can add your vehicle to your insurance policy before your grace period expires.
 In many cases, it may be best to add your vehicle as soon as possible to avoid any gaps in coverage.